NotAPenguin0/audeo/README.md

-# Noot Noot
+# Audeo

-Noot Noot is a library for playing 3D sounds for modern C++.
+Audeo is a library for playing 3D sounds for modern C++.